ymbourlier/HUDWAY_Localization/README.md

 To translate the application you should be:
 ---

+**Edit on GitHub**
-**Note.** If you don't want translate files locally on your computer, you can translate files on GitHub, use web-based instruments for file editing
+You can translate files on GitHub, use web-based instruments for file editing

-1. install git-client(SmartGit [http://www.syntevo.com/smartgithg/] or another git client)
-2. download files from repositories
-	SmartGit:
-	- open smart git
-	- select project > Clone
-	- in opened window insert URL to repository [https://github.com/RITLLC/HUDWAY_Localization.git] and press continue
-	- press continue again
-	- select local folder for copy repository files on your computer and press continue
-	- set project name(any name title) and press finish

-3. open folder with repository files
+1. Sign up or sign in your github account
+2. Fork the project
+3. Make one or more well commented and clean commits to the repository.(open file, click edit, edit text and create commit with changes)
+4. Perform a pull request in github's web interface.

+**About files**
-4. open or create new localization directory for example: for English localization - en.lproj for Russian localization - ru.lproj
+1. project can contains localizable directories: for example: for English localization - en.lproj for Russian localization - ru.lproj
 	List of localization folders: